-Although conflict and tensions have raged between the two nations since 2014 when Russia invaded Crimea and Russian-back separatists seized part of Donbas in south-eastern Ukraine, it was Putin’s full-blown military operation in February that brought international scorn, sanctions and a pressure on fuel and food prices across the globe.
+Although conflict and tensions have raged between the two nations since 2014, when Russia invaded Crimea and Russian-backed separatists seized part of Donbas in south-eastern Ukraine, it was Putin’s full-blown military operation in February that brought international scorn, sanctions and a pressure on fuel and food prices across the globe.

 During the early weeks of the invasion, TheTicketingBusiness spoke to Softjourn chief executive Emmy Gengler.

 Softjourn, a global technology service provider with a focus on ticketing, is headquartered in the US but has offices in Ukraine.

 Gengler told us of how Softjourn was supporting its staff and how continuing to work would mean not letting the “aggressor” win.

 After more than three months of conflict, we spoke to Gengler once more for an update on Ukraine’s tech sector.

 TheTicketingBusiness: How has Softjourn been able to keep employees safe since the war started in Ukraine?

 Emmy Gengler: “Softjourn has had carefully crafted contingency plans in place since Russia first invaded Ukraine in 2014 to ensure safe, stable, and secure operations even through the uncertainty of war.

 “We have and continue to support our employees in Ukraine with flexibility, empathy, and financial support, whether they are able to keep working or not.
 We work with our team members to consider the best plan for them and their families, whether it be relocating to one of our offices in western Ukraine or Wroclaw, Poland, working remotely abroad or in Ukraine, or serving in the army.